 - Finney’s revival was strongly supported by the local Presbyterian pastor who lived here.
 The original building still stands in beautiful condition and remains active.
 It was started by the grandson if Jonathan Edwards.

 - This little village is noted for being the place where Daniel Nash died.
 He was almost interned in the grave yard just down the street from the Presbyterian Church.
-I have found the home where he died.
+We can drive past the home where Nash died.

 HOW TO PREPARE